 Where to get lavender for baking:

-Learn all about using culinary lavender in your recipes in edible lavender 101.
-Sourcing dried lavender is simple!
-Simply buy some food grade lavender.
+Learn all about using culinary lavender in your recipes.
+You may find laveder at your local grocer or health food shop.
+Make sure you buy culinary-grade lavender so that it's not bitter.
 I love this brand when I don't have any in my garden.
 If you're curious about the best edible flowers you can grow at home, read my post on the best edible flowers to grow in your garden.
-Even if your lavender is organic, you want it to be dried for the best results in baking.
+If using fresh lavender, let the buds air dry before baking.

 How to serve and store scones: